Do you show upfront how much your design services cost?

 “Here in Singapore, quite a large portion of businesses are unwilling to invest in design and the culture doesn’t take design seriously as a valuable marketing asset.

 “On the other hand, placing a fee range could save both parties time and that ’splat’ feeling I get when I get all excited about a prospect only to be disappointed with the unrealistic budget.

 “What’s your (and fellow readers’) experience?”

-How I deal with design pricing
+How I handle design pricing

-Every project is different, so I can’t provide an accurate quote without first knowing the details.
+Each project is different, so I can’t provide an accurate quote without first knowing the details.

 This saves both parties time, and gives potential clients an idea of what to expect.